pachyderm/pachyderm/doc/enterprise/auth.md

 An OWNER of `test` or a cluster admin can then set other user's scope of access to the repo.
 This can be done via the `pachctl auth set ...` command or via the dasboard.
 For example, to give the GitHub users `JoeyZwicker` and `msteffen` READER (but not WRITER or OWNER) access to `test` and `jdoliner` WRITER (but not OWNER) access, we can click on `Modify access controls` under the repo details in the dashboard.
 This will allow us to easily add the users one by one:

 ![alt tag](auth_dash5.png)

-In Pachyderm, the heirarchy of users is as follows:

-- An OWNER can read and write to/from a repo, and they can add/remove other OWNER, READER, or WRITER users to/from a repo.
-- A WRITER can read and write to/from a repo.
-- A READER can read from a repo.

 ## Behavior of pipelines as related to access control